kschuetz/collection-views/README.md

 ## Easy to construct on the fly

-Collection views should be easy to create on the fly without the need for a pre-existing collection, and views constructed this way should be first-class and have the same capabilities of all other views.
+For convenience, collection views should be easy to create on the fly without the need for a pre-existing collection.
+Views constructed this way should be first-class and have the same capabilities of all other views.

 # <a name="types">Types of collection views</a>